assay-it/doc/docs/workflows/01-everything-continuous.md

 ## Project layout

 "How do I organize my code?" is one of important questions to resolve in the beginning of development.
-Unfortunately, there is not a straight forward answer on it, which suites purposes of every team.
+Unfortunately, there is not a straightforward answer on it that suites each team.
 Based on our experience with heterogenous development (AWS CDK, TypeScript and other runtime), the following structure simplify maintenance:

 ```
  /